[go: up one dir, main page]

 Previously part of Virginia, Kentucky was admitted into the Union as the fifteenth state on June 1, 1792.
 It is known as the "Bluegrass State" in reference to Kentucky bluegrass, a species of grass introduced by European settlers which has long supported the state's thoroughbred horse industry.

 The fertile soil in the central and western parts of the state led to the development of large tobacco plantations similar to those in Virginia and North Carolina, which utilized enslaved labor prior to the passage of the Thirteenth Amendment.
-Kentucky ranks fifth nationally in goat farming, eight in beef cattle production, and fourteenth in corn production.
+Kentucky ranks fifth nationally in goat farming, eighth in beef cattle production, and fourteenth in corn production.
 While Kentucky has been a long-standing center for the tobacco industry, its economy has diversified into non-agricultural sectors including auto manufacturing, energy production, and medicine.
 Kentucky ranks fourth among US states in the number of automobiles and trucks assembled.
 It is one of several states considered part of the Upland South.
 (Full article...)

 Entries here consist of Good and Featured articles, which meet a core set of high editorial standards.